 5. We’re landlords for entire villages, pubs and a Regency playhouse

 Alongside the historic houses, mills, castles, gardens, archaeological remains, coastline, forests, woods and other wild spaces we look after, you might find a few surprises.
 Like 39 atmospheric pubs, the Theatre Royal in Bury St Edmunds and Chiddingstone, a Tudor village in Kent.
-We help them thrive as places for people to visit, live and work.
+We help them thrive too as places for people to visit, live and work in.

 6. We’ve got enough members to fill a small country

-Five million people and counting are National Trust members.
-That’s more than the entire population of Croatia.
+5.6 million people and counting are National Trust members.
+That’s more than the entire population of Finland.
 Membership gives free access to over 500 special places and helps us restore and protect them for the future.

 7. Our volunteers would pack out the Olympic Stadium

-We couldn’t do what we do without our 60,000 volunteers.
-From gardeners to guides, toad patrollers to costume designers, they donate their skills and passion – and more than three million hours of their time each year.
+We couldn’t do what we do without over 65,000 volunteers.
+From gardeners to guides, toad patrollers to costume designers, they donate their skills and passion – and more than 4.8 million hours of their time each year.

 8. We’re a rare bat’s best friend